Aaronontheweb/okta-music-store/README.md

     this gude.
 3.  *Optional:* Sign up for a [30 day free trial of Zendesk](https://www.zendesk.com/register).

     This isn't strictly required.
-If you want to see how Okta can help you to seamlessly integrate 3rd party applications, then I suggest signing up for Zendesk, which is the application I use to demonstrate seamless "Single sign-on" in this guide.
+If you want to see how Okta enables you to seamlessly integrate 3rd party applications, then I suggest signing up for Zendesk, which is the application I use to demonstrate seamless single sign-on in this guide.
 4.  *Optional:* Sign up for a [free trial of Microsoft Azure](http://azure.microsoft.com/en-us/pricing/free-trial/).

     This isn't required either.
 This guide assumes that you'll be